davidchesnut/sp-general-docs/docs/how-to-support-and-convert-sharepoint-2013-field-types-for-windows-phone-apps.md

 ---
-title: How to: Support and convert SharePoint 2013 field types for Windows Phone apps ms.prod: SHAREPOINT ms.assetid: 301e6e58-5153-4ca9-a419-8ae0535ebbed
+title: How to Support and convert SharePoint 2013 field types for Windows Phone apps ms.prod: SHAREPOINT ms.assetid: 301e6e58-5153-4ca9-a419-8ae0535ebbed
 ---